Hathersage: Cultural references

 Stones in the churchyard mark what is known as the grave of Little John, where in 1780 James Shuttleworth claims to have unearthed a thigh bone measuring 72.39 cm.
 This would have made Little John 8.08 ft in height.
 One claimant to Robin Hood "of Locksley" is the village of Loxley, only eight miles over the moors on the edge of Sheffield.
-A number of local landmarks are associated with Robin Hood, such as Robin Hood's Cross on Abney Moor, Robin Hood's Stoop on Offerton Moor, and Robin Hood’s Cave on Stanage Edge.
+A number of local landmarks are associated with Robin Hood, such as Robin Hood's Cross on Abney Moor, Robin Hood's Stoop on Offerton Moor, Hood Brook and Robin Hood’s Cave on Stanage Edge.

 In 1845, Charlotte Brontë stayed at the Hathersage vicarage, visiting her friend Ellen Nussey, whose brother was the vicar, while she was writing Jane Eyre.
 Many of the locations mentioned in her novel match locations in Hathersage, the name Eyre being that of a family of the local gentry.
 Her "Thornfield Hall" is accepted as being based on North Lees Hall, on the outskirts of Hathersage.

 Some of the scenes of the horror film Let Sleeping Corpses Lie (1974, directed by Jorge Grau, also known as The Living Dead at Manchester Morgue) were shot at St. Michael's Church in Hathersage.

-Pubs

-Hathersage has four pubs in the centre of the village: The George on Main Road, The Scotsman's Pack Country Inn on School Lane, The Cockrel & Hen and The Little John on Station Road.
-There are two further pubs on the edge of the village: The Plough Inn at Leadmill Bridge and The Millstone on Sheffield Road.
-The Bank House on Main Road is a restaurant and cocktail bar.

-Shops

-Hathersage has a selection of retail shops on the high street including Outside, Go Outdoors, Alpkit and Hathersage Craft Shop.
-On the edge of the village is the David Mellor Design Museum and shop.
-Mellor was a renowned cutlery designer.